andyjakubowski/tokenhost3000/README.md

 Things you’ll need to deploy to Heroku:

 - Credentials for accessing an AWS S3 bucket.
 This S3 bucket will be used for stylesheets generated for each List of tokens.
 - A Heroku account.
 Please note that Heroku no longer offers free plans.
 But you should be able to deploy this app with some cheap plan prorated to the second.
-It should cost more than a couple of bucks.
+It shouldn’t cost more than a couple of bucks.

 Click the _Deploy to Heroku_ button below to deploy without having to do any manual configuration: